Low Water Advisory – Level 1 Condition

 Historic Low Water Conditions:

-This is the first confirmed Level 2 Low Water Condition in the North Bay-Mattawa watershed.
-Previous periods of low water where an advisory of Level 1 Low Water Conditions have been issued include: October 2024 to January 2025, June to August 2021, August 2018, and August 2012.
-There have not been any confirmed Level 2 or Level 3 Low Water Conditions in the North Bay-Mattawa watershed.
+For comparison, current streamflow conditions are slightly higher than those of early December 2024, during which time a Level 1 Low Water Condition had been confirmed in early November 2024 and extended through to January 2025.
+The ongoing Low Water Condition was originally confirmed as Level 1 in early September 2025 and upgraded to Level 2 Low Water Condition in October.
+Other periods of low water where an advisory of Level 1 Low Water Conditions have been issued include: June to August 2021, August 2018, and August 2012.
+There had not been any previously confirmed Level 2 or Level 3 Conditions in the North Bay-Mattawa watershed.

 Risk:

-Due to the lack of rainfall and low water levels across the watershed, all residents are encouraged to voluntarily further reduce their water consumption, targeting an overall water usage reduction of 20%.
+Due to the lack of rainfall and low water levels across the watershed, all residents are encouraged to continue voluntarily reducing their water consumption, targeting an overall water usage reduction of 10%.

-The vulnerability of municipal water supply systems within the North Bay-Mattawa Conservation Authority (NBMCA) area of jurisdiction was assessed through a water budget stress assessment as part of the Drinking Water Source Protection program.
-All municipal water intakes within NBMCA jurisdiction were determined to have a low level of risk; however, having low water conditions leading into winter are potentially a concern.
+The vulnerability of municipal water supply systems within the North Bay-Mattawa Conservation Authority (NBMCA) area of jurisdiction were assessed through a water budget stress assessment as part of the Drinking Water Source Protection program.
+All municipal water intakes within NBMCA jurisdiction were determined to have a low level of risk.
+Municipal water supply issues are not anticipated at this time.
 Private water systems were not assessed.

 Staff at NBMCA will continue to monitor weather and watershed conditions and provide updates as conditions change.